FrankFundel/DistillDIFT/README.md

 - DistributedDataParallel

 - Maybe remove converter and ConvertedDataset if no performance gain
-- Move feature loading to CorrespondenceDataset instead of preprocessor (not sure anymore, it is only 2 minutes faster)
+- Make code simpler and more beautiful
+- Try not loading onto GPU when cached
+- Try not resizing to image_size but to source_size and target_size when calculating correspondence

+- Make wrapper for Dataset instead

 # Related Work
 1. Hedlin et al.: https://github.com/ubc-vision/LDM_correspondences